The great exit: central banks line up to dial back emergency stimulus

 The Fed also opened talks on how to end crisis-era bond-buying, adding that the 15-month-old health emergency was no longer a core constraint on U.S. commerce.

-But Fed bond buying is set to remain significant for some time, which is supportive for bonds.
+But Fed bond buying is set to remain significant for some time, likely limiting a selloff in bonds.

 While it reiterated that the 0.1% cash rate needed to remain unchanged until 2024 to boost inflation, market pricing suggests the possibility of a rate rise in late-2022.